PhD Researcher • RCSI Dublin

 My research applies deep learning and integrative computational approaches—including CNNs, multilayer perceptrons, and Hidden Markov Models—to identify functional variants in regulatory elements and uncover novel therapeutic vulnerabilities.

-I completed my B.Sc. in Genetics and Cell Biology at Dublin City University with First Class Honours, ranking 2nd in my cohort and earning a place on the Dean's Honours List.
+I completed my B.Sc. in Genetics and Cell Biology at Dublin City University with First Class Honours, ranking 2nd in my cohort (Salutatorian) and earning a place on the Dean's Honours List.

 2nd

-In Cohort
+In Cohort (Salutatorian)

 Research Funding